• Skip to primary navigation

 Can diabetics eat cranberry sauce?

-This sugar free cranberry sauce is perfect for diabetics because it doesn't use any sugar.
-Many traditional cranberry sauce recipes do use a lot of sugar so diabetics would have to be careful when consuming them and watch their sugars closely.
+Many cranberry sauce recipes use a lot of sugar so diabetics would have to be careful when consuming them and watch their sugars closely.
+However, this healthy cranberry sauce is lower in sugar than most cranberry sauce recipes so would be a better option for those with diabetes.

 Can I use frozen cranberries to make this sauce?